 In the course of playing the games, some virtual assets, such as game player experience, skills and weaponry, are acquired and accumulated.
 Such virtual assets can be highly valued by game players and in some cases are traded among game players for real money or assets.
 In practice, virtual assets can be lost for various reasons, such as data loss caused by delay of network service by a network crash, or by hacking activities.
 There are currently no PRC laws and regulations governing property rights of virtual assets.
 As a result, it is unclear who the legal owner of virtual assets is and whether the ownership of virtual assets is protected by law.
 In addition, it is unclear under PRC laws and regulations whether an operator of online games such as Changyou would have any liability (whether in contract, tort or otherwise) for loss of such virtual assets by game players.
-Based on several judgments regarding the liabilities of online game operators for loss of virtual assets by game players, the courts have generally required the online game operators to provide well-developed security systems to protect such virtual assets owned by game players.
+Based on several judgments regarding the liabilities of online game operators for loss of virtual assets by game players.
 In the event of a loss of virtual assets, Changyou may be sued by game players and may be held liable for damages.

-Changyou's online game operations may be adversely affected by implementation of new anti-fatiguerelated regulations.
+Changyou's online game operations may be adversely affected by implementation of new anti-fatigue-related regulations.

 The PRC government may decide to adopt more stringent policies to monitor the online game industry as a result of adverse public reaction to perceived addiction to online games, particularly by minors.
 Eight PRC governmental authorities, including the SAPPRFT, the Ministry of Education and the MIIT, jointly issued the Anti-Fatigue Notice, requiring all Chinese online game operators to adopt an "anti-fatigue system" in an effort to curb addiction to online games by minors.
 Under the anti-fatigue system, three hours or less of continuous play is defined to be "healthy," three to five hours is defined to be "fatiguing," and five hours or more is defined to be "unhealthy."
 Game operators are required to reduce the value of game benefits for minor game players by half when those game players reach the "fatigue" level, and to zero when they reach the "unhealthy" level.
-In addition, online game.
+In addition, online game players in China are now required to register their identity card numbers before they can play an online game.
 This system allows game operators to identify which game players are minors.
 These restrictions could limit Changyou's ability to increase its business among minors.
 If these restrictions were expanded to apply to adult game players in the future, Changyou's revenues could be adversely affected.